All website owners of this world have one thing in common: We are obsessed with our statistics.

 2. Internal links on your website

 Using a link with UTM parameters to find out whether someone is clicking on a particular link or image in your side widget seems easy and fast.
 I myself used to have a link like that to see whether anyone is clicking on one of my thumbnails.

-This is especially bad for analysis of conversions, as for some cases you won’t know where the traffic actually came from.
+This is especially bad for the analysis of conversions, as for some cases you won’t know where the traffic actually came from.

 So if you want to see whether someone is clicking on a particular link, setting up an event (which also will be displayed in Google Analytics) is a better idea.